How To Succeed with Preschool Online Learning (Part 1)

 At a bare minimum, your child will need:

 In addition, we strongly recommend carving out a place in your home which is dedicated to learning.
-Ideally, this is a room but could also simply be a corner of a shared room, if space is limited.
-Either way, having a dedicated learning space will help your child remain focused.
+Ideally, this is a whole room, but could also simply be a corner of a shared room, if space is limited.
+Either way, having a dedicated learning space will help your child remain focused on their preschool online.

 3. Learn and reinforce proper online behavior